Apple makes iPhone screen fixes easier as states mull repair laws

 "RIGHT TO REPAIR" GAINING STEAM

-Apple has sold more than 1 billion iPhones worldwide, many to customers who don't live near an Apple Store or an authorised third-party repair centre.
+Apple has sold more than 1 billion iPhones worldwide, many to customers who don't live near an Apple Store or an authorized third-party repair center.

 For fixes, many have turned to mom-and-pop shops and independent technicians that now dominate the trade.
 Research firm IBISWorld estimates the global cell phone repair business generates about US$4 billion in revenue per year.

 Many of these entrepreneurs do good work.
 Some don't.
-All use copycat parts because Apple, like other major manufacturers, doesn't supply original parts or repair manuals to anyone but authorised service partners.
+All use copycat parts because Apple, like other major manufacturers, doesn't supply original parts or repair manuals to anyone but authorized service partners.

 Big companies defend this arrangement as the only way they can guarantee high-quality repair work and keep hackers away from the proprietary software that makes their products tick.